Aadit-001/Aadit-001/README.md

 ## Hi, I am Aadit Jha 👋,
 A dedicated Full-Stack Developer with a strong background in creating dynamic and user-friendly applications.
 My expertise spans across various technologies including React, Node.js, Express, MongoDB, and Firebase.
 Recently, I had the opportunity to develop a comprehensive e-commerce web application for a client using React, Tailwind CSS, Firebase, Node.js, Git, GitHub, and Figma.

-- 🔭 I’m currently working on a Full Stack Application Named R-dental
+- 🔭 I’m currently working on a Full Stack Application Named VortexAI
 - 🌱 I’m currently learning Machine Learing and Deep Learning